TD Ameritrade vs RIA

 In summary, on the one hand, large financial firms deliver mass-produced financial products and services to a client via a firm representative.
 The qualifications of, and standards of care provided by, the firms and their representatives vary—not all firms and their representatives are bound by the fiduciary standard which requires the provider to always act in the best interests of the client.
 Also, firms use many compensation models, some of which potentially cause a conflict of interest between the firm and the client and may lead to higher costs for the client.
 On the other hand, I am an RIA, thus legally obligated to provide the highest standard of care to clients, a qualified portfolio manager personally managing each client’s portfolio and have a fee-only compensation model, ensuring that my clients’ interests and my interests are aligned.

-I gratefully acknowledge the advice, corrections and suggestions provided by Alexandra S, Carol S, David W, Fiona Z and Pam P. Any errors are my own.
+I gratefully acknowledge the advice, corrections and suggestions provided by Alexandra Sukhoverko, Bank of Texas, Carol Doughty, David Welch, Citibank, Fiona Zhang and Pamela Peters.
+Any errors are my own.